 - Grease & line a 2lb loaf tin with backing parchment

-- In a large saucepan melt together the butter, sugar, treacle & syrup
+- In a large saucepan melt together the butter, sugar, treacle & syrup, then set aside to cool a little

-- Sift the flour, bicarbonate & spices into the syrup mixture
+- Sift the flour, bicarbonate & spices over the mixture & whisk until thoroughly combined & no lumps of dry flour remain